What do Furloughs and Shifting Business Models mean for Workers’ Comp?

 For InsurTech firms like Cerity, this also means encouraging SMBs to approach insurance providers not only as sources of expenses, but as strategic partners of a broader ecosystem of accountants, bookkeepers, payroll providers and others.

-“It will take a while, but we want to be perceived by small business members as a vendor that helps them succeed,” said Dix, “not simply a vendor to whom they send money for insurance.”
+“It will take a while, but we want to be perceived by small business s as a vendor that helps them succeed,” said Dix, “not simply a vendor to whom they send money for insurance.”

 This is a full transcript of a recent national news announcement from Cerity.
 To view the release in its original format, click here.